joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queen Marked

+2021-07-14 I saw eggs but didn't see the queen.
+No signs of swarming.

 2021-07-08 I saw eggs but didn't see the queen.
 No signs of swarming but lots of brood.

 2021-07-01 I saw eggs and saw the queen.
 Lots of brood.